ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 This section discusses the changes between Ansible 1.x and 2.0.

 It is intended to assist in updating your playbooks, plugins, etc so they will work with this version of Ansible.

+This document is part of a collection on porting, the rest can be found at :ref:`porting_guides:` <Porting Guides>`

 .. contents:: Topics